matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Notes**

-- A service account is a special Google account that belongs to your application or a VM instance, instead of to an individual end user.
-Use a service account to call the Google API of a service.
+- A service account is a special Google accounts that belongs to your application, or a VM instance, instead of to an individual end user.
+- Use a service account to call the Google API of a service.

 #### Quiz

 **1. Review the following permission: bigquery.jobs.create**

-- This permission is related to the BigQuery service, "jobs" resource, and "create" action.
+- This permission related to the BigQuery service, "jobs" resource, and "create" action.
-Cloud IAM permissions have the following format: `<service>.<resource>.<verb>`.
-This permission is related to the Google BigQuery service, its "jobs" resource, and its "create" action.
-IAM members with this permission can create new jobs in BigQuery.
+- Cloud IAM permissions have the following format: `<service>.<resource>.<verb>`.
+- This permission related to the Google BigQuery service, its "jobs" resource, and its "create" action.
 - IAM members with this permission can create new jobs in BigQuery.

 **2. What mechanism should you use to authenticate your applications when invoking Google APIs?**

 - Service account.
-A service account is a special Google account that belongs to your application or a VM instance, instead of to an individual end user.
-Use a service account to call the Google API of a service.
+- A service account is a special Google accounts that belongs to your application, or a VM instance, instead of to an individual end user.
+- Use a service account to call the Google API of a service.

 **3. Your enterprise has an online expense reporting application.
 Employees must be able to access the application without having to log into the corporate VPN.
 How can you enable this type of access?**